-Rebecca is a Research Fellow in the School of Medicine, Cardiff University where her research focuses upon identifying and understanding genes that alter the risk of genetically complex forms of neurodegenerative disorders.
+Rebecca is a Senior Research Fellow in the School of Medicine, Cardiff University where her research focuses upon identifying and understanding genes that alter the risk of genetically complex forms of neurodegenerative disorders.

-She is Cardiff Director of the Centre for Aging and Dementia Research, funded to expand the centre’s work into dementia with Lewy bodies.
+She is has secured funding to expand the centre’s work into dementia with Lewy bodies.
 Rebecca is UK Principal Investigator of the European Alzheimer’s disease biobank that is utilizing microarray technology to explore the genetic architecture of Alzheimer’s, mild cognitive impairment and vascular dementia.
 She also heads the Brain’s for

-Charlotte Summers is an academic critical care physician with a passion for translating basic science into therapies for critically ill patients.
+Charlotte Summers is an academic intensive care physician with a passion for translating basic science into therapies for critically ill patients.
 She graduated in Biomedical Sciences and Medicine from the University of Southampton, and later undertook a PhD at the University of Cambridge alongside specialist clinical training in Respiratory and Intensive Care Medicine.
 Charlotte was later appointed as the UK’s first NIHR Clinical Lecturer in Intensive Care Medicine, and went on to earn a Fulbright All-disciplines Scholar Award and a Wellcome Trust Postdoctoral Fellowship for Clinician Scientists.
 In 2015, Charlotte returned to Cambridge from the University of California San Francisco.
-Her current roles include:

-- University Lecturer in Intensive Care Medicine
+- Professor of Intensive Care Medicine

 - Honorary Consultant in Intensive Care Medicine, Cambridge University Hospitals NHS Foundation Trust